-In this article we are going to take a deep look to ChibiOS default demos explaining how they works.
+In this article, we are going to take a deep look to ChibiOS default demos explaining how they work.
 We will also see how to create a new project and how to modify it in in order to create our own applications.

-ChibiOS default demo are usually composed by some different folders and files.
-As example, in figure we can see the resources of the default demo for STM32 Nucleo F401RE.
-In general all the ChibiOS’ projects are characterised by a similar anatomy.
+A ChibiOS’ default demo is usually composed of some different folders and files.
+For example, in figure, we can see the resources of the default demo for STM32 Nucleo F401RE.
+In general, all the ChibiOS’ projects are characterized by similar anatomy.

 Nowadays, we are surrounded by smart objects capable to do incredible things.
 These objects, known as Smart Things, are now able to communicate over different wired and wireless communication channels.
 The obvious consequence is that these objects are able to get and to push data through the Internet: this phenomenon, this network of Smart Things, is commonly known as the Internet of Things or IoT.

 The spreading of the IoT is substantially due to two main con-causes:

 the evolution of Microcontrollers which are increasing their performances while their price is continue reading...